Invasion of Yugoslavia

 The invasion of Yugoslavia, also known as the April War or Operation 25, (Note: Unternehmen 25 or Projekt 25) was a German-led attack on the Kingdom of Yugoslavia by the Axis powers which began on 6 April 1941 during World War II.
 The order for the invasion was put forward in "Führer Directive No. 25", which Adolf Hitler issued on 27 March 1941, following a Yugoslav coup d'état that overthrew the pro-Axis government.

 The invasion commenced with an overwhelming air attack on Belgrade and facilities of the Royal Yugoslav Air Force (VVKJ) by the Luftwaffe (German Air Force) and attacks by German land forces from southwestern Bulgaria.
 These attacks were followed by German thrusts from Romania, Hungary and the Ostmark (modern-day Austria, then part of Germany).
 Italian forces were limited to air and artillery attacks until 11 April, when the Italian Army attacked towards Ljubljana (in modern-day Slovenia) and through Istria and Lika and down the Dalmatian coast.
 On the same day, Hungarian forces entered Yugoslav Bačka and Baranya, but like the Italians they faced practically light resistance.
 Italians moved into Dalmatia also from Italian-controlled Albania, after repelling an initial Yugoslav attack there.

 Scholars have proposed several theories to explain the sudden collapse of the Royal Yugoslav forces, including poor training and equipment, generals eager to secure a quick cessation of hostilities, and fifth column activities by groups of Croatians, Slovenians, and ethnic Germans.
 The latter has been questioned by scholars who have suggested that the fifth column had little effect on the ultimate outcome.
 The invasion ended when an armistice was signed on 17 April 1941, based on the unconditional surrender of the Yugoslav army, which came into effect at noon on 18 April.
 The Kingdom of Yugoslavia was then occupied and partitioned by the Axis powers.
 Most of Serbia and the Banat became a German zone of occupation while other areas of Yugoslavia were annexed by neighboring Axis countries, Germany, Hungary, Italy, Albania and Bulgaria.
 Croatia became the Independent State of Croatia (NDH), an Axis puppet state created during the invasion comprising the Srem, Bosnia and Herzegovina as well as the Croatian lands.
 Along with Italy's stalled invasion of Greece on 28 October 1940, and the German-led invasion of Greece (Operation Marita) and invasion of Crete (Operation Merkur), the invasion of Yugoslavia was part of the German Balkan Campaign (Balkanfeldzug).

+On April 7 and 8, 1941, while the operation was underway, there was a rebellion in Bjelovar in which Croatian soldiers, including those covertly allied with the Ustaše, revolted against the Yugoslav regime.
+The uprising led to the seizure of military and civilian installations in that city and contributed to the disintegration of the Yugoslav rule in the region.